onboard-data/client-R/README.md

 #### Installing API Library and verifying connectivity

-You can install the client CRAN.
+You can install the client from CRAN using the standard `install.packages()` function.

 ```R
 install.packages('OnboardClient')
 ```
 To test if your API key is working correctly, use `api.setup()`, and enter your api keys in the dialogue box when prompted.
-Check the `Remember with keyring` option if you wish to save your api keys securely with the [keyring](https://support.rstudio.com/hc/en-us/articles/360000969634) package
+Check the `Remember with keyring` option if you wish to save your api keys securely with the [keyring](https://support.rstudio.com/hc/en-us/articles/360000969634) package.

 ```R
 library(OnboardClient)